crystallabs/virtualtime/README.md

 Please note that these are the individual VirtualDate rules.
-Complete Items (described below) can have multiple VirtualDates set as their due and omit dates so virtually any desired rules can be expressed.
+Complete Items (described below) can have multiple VirtualDates set as their due and omit dates so virtually any desired combinations can be expressed.

 # Item in Detail